Adding Screw Threads to 3D Printed Parts

 Cons: Not a durable or reusable fastening solution, especially at smaller scale.

-Printing threads works better with our Standard Resins than Tough because they’re much harder.
-These threads will still be relatively delicate, depending on their size, and are not the best choice for a permanent reusable fastening system.
+3D printing threads works better with our Standard Resins than Tough because they’re much harder.
+These 3D printed threads will still be relatively delicate, depending on the thread size, and are not the best choice for a permanent reusable fastening system.

 Generally, ¼–20 or larger creates functional parts without the need for post processing.
 For smaller screws, the threads should be customized to create a better fastener.
 For example, printing a semi-circular thread profile (on screw and nut) and using a 0.1 mm offset gives better thread engagement with improved wear characteristics.
 For all screws, it’s best to orient parts to avoid support structures touching any threads.